First Cultural Observations in the US

 April 16, 2023

-Back from my first trip to the US!
-Was visiting Stanford University and decided to spend a couple of more days in San Francisco afterwards...
-The culture is very different than i know from Europe.
-Having spent the past 7 years in Zurich, Switzerland, I felt it was time to move beyond the Comfort Zone.
-Zurich has everything one might wish for, but I have this strong intuition that it is the right time to move to another country and expose myself to a very different culture before the end of my 20s.
-And there we are.
-I will move to Stanford / Palo Alto in September 2023 and spend the next 5 to 6 years there.
+But after spending the last 7 years in Zurich, Switzerland, I felt it was time to get out of my comfort zone.
+Zurich has everything you could want, but I have this strong intuition that it is the right time to move to another country and expose myself to a completely different culture before the end of my 20s.
+And here we are.
+I will move to Stanford or Palo Alto in September 2023 and spend the next 5 to 6 years in the Bay.
+Crazy.
+Some observations I made during my first days:

 - There's so loud music everywhere indoors.
 I’m glad I had my headphones with me.
 People already talk very loud but with this loud background music, they talk even louder.
 Maybe that’s just here in the SF area, but I haven’t encountered a single café without loud background music.